MaelDieudonne/MLOps/README.md

 - Launch a Jupyter or VSCode service **with edit rights** (and **access to the vault** if the `OPENAI_API_KEY` is stored there).
 - Run `chmod +x ./setup/create_db.sh && source ./setup/create_db.sh` to launch a PostgrelSQL pod with random passwords.
 - Run `chmod +x ./setup/create_kubectl_secrets.sh && source ./setup/create_kubectl_secrets.sh` to register the credentials in the Kubernetes environment.
-- Run `kubectl apply -f deployment/` to deploy 3 separate pods:
+- Run `kubectl apply -R -f deployment/` to deploy 3 separate pods:
   - For scraping and analyzing reviews
   - For the API
   - For the dashboard